HansjoergW/sec-fincancial-statement-data-set/README.md

   data file is detected on sec.gov (see [08_00_automation_basics.ipynb](notebooks/08_00_automation_basics.ipynb))
 - **version 2 supports the new "segments" column that was added in December 2024**

+Have a look at the * [Release Notes](https://hansjoergw.github.io/sec-fincancial-statement-data-set/releasenotes/)

 # Principles

 The goal is to be able to do bulk processing of the data without the need to do countless API calls to sec.gov.